 - 1. In order to apply to the Honors Program, all applicants must - a.
-Fill out the Honors Program application. - Students may receive an Honors Program application from the Admissions Office, The Dean for Curriculum and Instruction or from the Honors Program Coordinator. - b.
-Meet the following admission criteria: - New students must have a high school cumulative average of 88 or higher or SAT total score of 12Hono50 or ACT composite score of 27. - 2.
-Continuing, returning or transfer students must have a cumulative college GPA of 3.5 and at least 12 credits of college-level coursework. - 2.
+Fill out the Honors Program application. - b.
+Meet the following admission criteria: - New students must have a high school cumulative average of 88 or higher or SAT total score of 1250 or ACT composite score of 27. - Continuing, returning or transfer students must have a cumulative college GPA of 3.5 and at least 12 credits of collegelevel coursework. - 2.
 All students accepted into the Honors Program must - a.
 Maintain a cumulative grade point average (GPA) of 3.3. - 1.
 If a student's GPA drops below 3.3, they are placed on Honors probation for one semester. - 2.
 After one semester of Honors probation, if the student is unable to maintain a GPA of 3.3, the student will be dismissed from the Honors Program. - b.
 Remain active in the Honors Program.
-An Honors Program student who is inactive for 2 consecutive semesters will be dismissed from the Honors Program.

-- 3. Students dismissed from the Honors Program may reapply at any time after they meet the admission criteria of the Honors Program. - 4.
+An Honors Program student who is inactive for 2 consecutive semesters will be dismissed from the Honors Program. - 3.
+Students dismissed from the Honors Program may reapply at any time after they meet the admission criteria of the Honors Program. - 4.
 Each In-class Honors Option must be - a.
 Agreed to by the student and faculty member who is willing to work directly with the student to provide a unique and rewarding experience. - b.
 Approved by the Honors Program Coordinator and the faculty member's Associate Vice President. - 5.
 Any In-class Honors Option completed in a course will be given the Honors designation on the student's official transcript. - 6.
 The Honors Program designation will be awarded to graduates who have - a.
 Earned a cumulative GPA of 3.3 or above; - b.
 Successfully completed INT 250 Honors Seminar; - c.
 Completed three (3) In-class Honors Options in college-level coursework approved by the Honors Coordinator; - d.
-Presented the completed work of one In-class Honors Option at a College event or a community event approved by the Honors Coordinator.

-The Honors Program Coordinator is responsible for overseeing the Honors Program.
+Presented the completed work of one In-class Honors Option at a College event or a community event approved by the Honors Coordinator. - 7.
+The Honors Program Coordinator is responsible for overseeing the Honors Program. - 8.
 The Vice President for Academic Affairs is responsible for overseeing this policy.